 Start researching travel insurance.
 This is essential as it will be the only thing that can help you get back home or taken care of in the event of an emergency.
 Keep in mind that you will likely be losing your health coverage through work, but most US policies won’t cover you overseas anyways.
 We strongly recommend reading the fine print on each policy you find as there are some significant differences which aren’t apparent on the main bullet points.
 This was a time-consuming and frustrating process, but we believe that we ended up making a wiser choice than what was recommended by many travel blogs.
 Watch for hidden limits and exclusions for natural disaster and political evacuations.
 We ended up choosing Seven Corners after narrowing it down between that, World Nomads, and IMG.
 And don’t forget, you will need to have coverage when you return, so keep an eye out for one that allows a month or two overlap when you get home or get a subsequent policy beforehand.
 You can also see our full comparison of these insurances including an explanation of the fine print.

 Decide what big-ticket items you will be bringing, if any, and get these set up.
 I’m talking about a laptop to use for research and storage, cameras, etc. This will give you time to shop around for a deal or wait for a sale.
-We opted to forgo a nice camera due to weight and space requirements and instead downloaded an app (ProCamera) which allows the iPhone to take RAW photos.
-These are a lot higher quality, lower pixelation, and can be edited in the Adobe Lightroom app.
+You can see what’s in our camera bag.

 Start doing serious research on visa requirements on sites such as the US State Department.
 These can vary widely from country to country with some allowing tourist visas upon entry to others requiring applications beforehand.
 In general, many countries also require that the visa be used within 3 months from approval so you are limited to how far in advance these can be done.
 This can be more difficult for long term travelers since they will need to be issued throughout your trip and cannot be done in bulk beforehand.
 You may have to obtain your visas in person at an embassy or consulate along the way (e.g. China, Russia).